Solving SAS Triangles

 sin B / b = sin A / a

 Did you notice that we didn't use a = 5.30.
 That number is rounded to 2 decimal places.
-It's much better to use the unrounded number 5.298... which you should still have on your calculator from the last calculation.
+It's much better to use the unrounded number 5.298... which should still be on our calculator from the last calculation.

 Now we find angle C, which is easy using 'angles of a triangle add to 180°':